Part of National Museums Liverpool

 This exhibition was organised by National Museums Liverpool, United Kingdom and the Shaanxi Provincial Cultural Relics Bureau and Shaanxi History Museum (Shaanxi Cultural Heritage Promotion Centre), People’s Republic of China.

 We will be running an exciting new schools programme to coincide with our Terracotta Warriors exhibition, featuring brand new education sessions.
-You can not currently book school sessions but bookings will become available later in the year.
-Please sign up to our education newsletter for news and updates.
+Bookings are available now.

 William Brown Street, Liverpool L3 8EN